csc-training/elements-of-hpc/intro/questions.md

 #### Computing in parallel

 ##### 1.1) Which of the following examples describes the idea of parallel computing
-  = Five people pushing a car together.
+  - = Five people pushing a car together.
-  = Ten people filling a swimming pool with their own buckets.
+  - = Ten people filling a swimming pool with their own buckets.
-  = Students gathering "trashes"(trash) from (the) school yard.
+  - = Students gathering "trashes"(trash) from (the) school yard.
-  ~ 4 x 100 meters relay
+  - ~ 4 x 100 meters relay
-  ~ Working in three shifts
+  - ~ Working in three shifts
-  ~ Reading two books at the same time instead of one.
+  - ~ Reading two books at the same time instead of one.

 #### Types of parallel algorithms

-##### 2.1) Choose the appropriate parallel algorithm: Building a lego set with friends.
+##### 2.1) Choose the appropriate class of parallel algorithm: Building a lego set with friends.
-  = tightly coupled
+  - = tightly coupled
-  ~ trivially parallel
+  - ~ trivially parallel

-Jussi: nuo eivät ole algoritmeja vaan rinnakkaisalgoritmien luokkia

-##### 2.2) Choose the appropriate parallel algorithm: Arraning a potluck (nyyttikestit).
+##### 2.2) Choose the appropriate class of parallel algorithm: Arraning a potluck (nyyttikestit).
-  ~ tightly coupled
+  - ~ tightly coupled
-  = trivially parallel
+  - = trivially parallel

-Jussi: sama kuin edellä

 #### Concepts

-##### 3.1) Select all (the) right options that are related to parallel scaling
+##### 3.1) Select all the right options that are related to parallel scaling
-  = Choosing the right amount of resources for (the) task at hand may be tricky.
+  - = Choosing the right amount of resources for the task at hand may be tricky.
-  = Good performance is a result of good orchestration of resources' co-operation.
+  - = Good performance is a result of good orchestration of resources co-operation.
-  ~ (The) supercomputer takes care of scaling the computational "task"(tasks) automatically.
+  - ~ The supercomputer takes care of scaling the computational tasks automatically.
-  ~ Programming languages offer automatic scaling.
-E.g. in Python one imports scomputer library and calls its scomputer.scale() method.
+  - ~ Programming languages offer automatic scaling.
+E.g. in Python one imports the scomputer library and calls its scomputer.scale() method.

-Jussi: scaling --> parallelization? ja tätä kyllä jotkut kielet/systeemit tekevät enemmän tai vähemmän automaattisesti
+TODO: scaling --> parallelization? ja tätä kyllä jotkut kielet/systeemit tekevät enemmän tai vähemmän automaattisesti

 #### Parallel sum

--
+--

 #### Example: Smoothed particle hydrodynamics

--
+--

 Exam (5–10 questions), 80% correct to pass, multiple attempts allowed More technical aspects of parallel computing

+## More technical aspects of parallel computing

 #### Overview

--
+--

 #### Shared memory computer

--
+--

 #### Distributed memory computer

-##### 3.1) "What of the following things a distributed memory model tries to solve."
-(Which of the following problems does a distributed memory model try to solve.)
+##### 3.1) Which of the following problems does a distributed memory model try to solve.
-  = Memory and memory access limitations of a shared memory architecture.
+  - = Memory and memory access limitations of a shared memory architecture.
-  = Easy scalability.
-Jussi: hardiksen puolesta juu, mutta ohjelmoijalle hankalaa ...
+  - = Easy scalability.
+TODO: hardiksen puolesta juu, mutta ohjelmoijalle hankalaa ...
-  ~ CPU's need for fast access to memory.
-Aaron: En ymmärrä tätä lausetta ~ Handling of large and complex data.
+  - ~ CPU's need for fast access to memory.
+  - ~ Handling of large and complex data.

+TODO:Toinen vaihtoehto

 #### Memory hierarchy